 Related Practice Areas

 Gerlind Wisskirchen is a specialist lawyer in the area of labor and employment law with a special focus on advising international corporations.
-The excellence of her advice lies in her profound understanding of the business environments of her clients and her strategic, precise, clear recommendations.
-She and her team are performance-driven and strive to forge workable and strategic business solutions to real-world problems so that clients can achieve their business objectives.
-Part of this advice is project management , i.e. understanding the relevant factors, defining the goals, selecting the best methods and tools, and on precise implementation of the set objectives.
-Gerlind Wisskirchen advises multinational corporations notably on the issues of reorganization, national and international labor and employment law and compliance.
+The excellence of her advice lies in her knowledge of how to achieve success and her profound understanding of the business environments of her clients, her analytic ability and her strategic, precise, clear recommendations.
+She and her team are performance-driven and creative and strive to forge workable and strategic client-focused solutions so that undertakings can achieve their business objectives.
+Part of this advice is project management, thus understanding the relevant factors, defining the goals, selecting the best methods and tools, and precisely implementing the set objectives.
+Gerlind Wisskirchen advises multinational corporations particularly on the issues of reorganization, national and international labor and employment law and compliance.
 She provides support to management – as a strategic advisor or member of the supervisory/advisory board – from the HR and labor and employment law perspective when business plans and strategies are being developed.

 Studied law at the University of Bonn, the University of Lausanne, Switzerland and Georgetown University, USA.
 PhD in 1993 on "Indirect Discrimination in Employment (Disparate Impact Cases): USA – Europe".
 Student and graduate scholar of Konrad-Adenauer-Stiftung.
 Worked for two U.S. law firms (1991-1992, 1995) and for the international department of the German Treasury (1995-1998).
 Joined the law firm in 1998 to strengthen the international section of the labor and employment law team.